 Milking the Clock is a kettle sour, a process that isn’t drastically different from our standard brewing process, but one that achieves its tart and sour characteristics in much less time than traditional sours.
 How much less?
 The process only adds about 48 more hours to our standard ale brew day.

 For Milking the Clock, our brewers soured it in the brew kettle using yogurt.
-The yogurt bacteria (added within a couple days of the process) goes to work on the sugar until it gets to the right pH level, which takes about 24 hours.
+The yogurt bacteria, lactobacillus, (added within a couple days of the process) goes to work on the sugar until it gets to the right pH level, which takes about 24 hours.
 After this step, the pH drops further and the souring is complete.
 Then the wort is boiled, hopped – in this recipe, with Ahtanum and Comet hops – and fermented just like a standard brew.

 There is no one definitive way to produce a sour beer, but here are a few fun facts to consider: